On entropic and almost multilinear representability of matroids: Group scrambling

 These relations ensure that $v_{1}=z_{3}s^{\prime}$, $v_{2}=\left(z_{3}s^{\prime}\right)z_{1}$, $v_{3}=\left(z_{3}s^{\prime}\right)z_{1}s^{\prime}$, and $v_{4}=s^{\prime}z_{1}s^{\prime}$ in the resulting group. \item Add further generators $v_{5}=v_{4+1}$ up to $v_{4+2r}$, one for each of the words

-Add the inverses of these generators, together with the appropriate relations (in a manner analogous to the above). \item Add generators $v_{5+2r}$ up to $v_{5+3r}$ for each of the words
+Add the inverses of these generators, together with the appropriate relations (analogously to the above). \item Add generators $v_{5+2r}$ up to $v_{5+3r}$ for each of the words

-Add inverses for these generators, and add the appropriate relations (again, in a manner precisely analogous to the above). \item Add a generator $t$, together with its inverse and the relation $tt^{-1}e=e$, and add the relation $z_{4}^{-1}v_{5+3r}t^{-1}=e$, to ensure $t=sz_{1}s$ in $G^{\prime\prime}$. \end{enumerate} \item Symmetrize the set of relations. \end{enumerate} \end{construction}
+Add inverses for these generators, and add the appropriate relations (exactly as above). \item Add a generator $t$, together with its inverse and the relation $tt^{-1}e=e$.
+Then add the relation $z_{4}^{-1}v_{5+3r}t^{-1}=e$ to ensure $t=sz_{1}s$ in $G^{\prime\prime}$. \end{enumerate} \item Symmetrize the set of relations. \end{enumerate} \end{construction}